netskopeoss/Netskope-CloudExchange-Amazon-ECS-Fargate/README.md

 2.1.4.
 Choose the same VPC and VPC Subnets you used to create an EFS File System using CloudExchangeTemplate.yaml.

 Choose the security group you noted in the step 1.1.8 above and click Next step.

+#### Note: If you choose a different Security Group while creating the Fargate Service, or choose to create a new Security Group automatically, your service will not be able to mount fo the EFS file system and will fail.

 For the best security practices, we do not recommend assigning public IP address to the Netskope Cloud Exchange service, but rather accessing it using private IP address either via a jump host, Amazon Direct Connect or [Netskope Private Access](https://www.netskope.com/products/private-access) (NPA).